 Strategies for Maintaining Cognitive Health and Memory

-Opting for certain lifestyle strategies contributes to maintaining memory and cognitive functions.
+Opting for certain lifestyle strategies contributes to maintaining memory functions in seniors.
 The effective strategies to promote cognitive well-being are:

 Wrapping Up